 Advanced examples#

 SeaBird CTD instruments are widely used in Oceanography.
+SeaBird CTD software also integrate data from other sensors.
 Reading SeaBird CTD .cnv data files is therefore a common task.
 The files are text based and one could write code from scratch to read and parse them, but then lots of people would be reinventing the wheel, imperfectly.

 Note